 Phase 1 - 100% complete (excavation, hike & bike trail construction, wetland plants and trees planted)

-Phase 2 - construction complete, and wetland and tree planting in progress
+Phase 2 - construction and tree planting complete, and wetland planting in progress

-Phase 3A - construction approaching completion, to be followed by wetland and tree planting
+Phase 3A - construction complete, wetland and tree planting planned for fall 2021

 If you plan to visit Exploration Green, check the "What parts of Exploration Green Are Open?" section of the Map and Parking web page.